 - What possible complications would risk me out of home/birth center birth?

-- At what point, during labor, would you want to transfer me to a hospital if it becomes necessary?
+- At what point, when I am laboring at home, would you want to transfer me to a hospital if it becomes necessary?

 - What hospitals near me do you prefer to transfer to?